rcya1/rcya1.github.io/_pages/about.md

 title: "About Me"
 ---

 Hi, I'm Ryan!
-This fall, I'm going to be attending the Massachusetts Institute of Technology, where I'm planning on studying Course 6-3 (Computer Science and Engineering).
+I'm currently attending the Massachusetts Institute of Technology (Class of 2025) studying Course 6-3 (Computer Science and Engineering).
 I attended Union County Magnet High School from 2017-2021.

-Besides computer science, I'm also interested in math, playing video games, solving Rubik's cubes, and much more!
+Besides computer science, I'm also interested in math, robotics playing video games, solving Rubik's cubes, and much more!

 ## Internship at Stevens Institute of Technology